Effect of Snapshot Integration

 I was recently wondering what the effect of snapshot integration is on the power spectrum.
 I think I have a good handle on it now, but I wanted to write it down for posterity.

 The TLDR here is that if you integrate your radio interferometer for some amount of time, the sky rotates overhead, which decoheres the Fourier modes.
-My original shocking realization was that the 10sec of integration that HERA has corresponds to about 6.5 Mpc at $z=8$, which is similar to a bubble size… so I was worried.
+My original shocking realization was that the 10sec of integration that HERA has corresponds to about 6.5 Mpc at z=8, which is similar to a bubble size… so I was worried.
 But it turns out everything is OK.
 Read on…

-Let the sky temperature be $T(x,y,z)$ where $(x,y)$ are comoving coordinates in the sky plane and $z$ is comoving in the LOS.
+Let the sky temperature be T(x,y,z) where (x,y) are comoving coordinates in the sky plane and z is comoving in the LOS.

-The fourier transform $\tilde{T}$ is
+The fourier transform T~ is

 And the power is